Retrograde amnesia: Brain structures

-There are some aspects essential to the patient that remain unaffected by RA.
-In many patients, their personality remains the same.
-Also, semantic memory, that is general knowledge about the world, is usually unaffected.
-However, episodic memory, which refers to one's life experiences, is impaired.

-Another real life problem with RA is malingering, which is conceived as the rational output of a neurologically normal brain aiming at the surreptitious achievement of a well identified gain.
-Since it is common for people who have committed a crime to report having RA for that specific event in order to avoid their punishment, the legal system has pushed for the creation of a standardized test of amnesia.
-However, since most cases differ in onset, duration, and content forgotten, this task has shown to be a rather complex one.

-Spontaneous recovery

-When someone has RA, their memory cannot be recovered by simply being informed about their personal experiences and their identity.
-This is called reminder effect or reminder treatment.
-The reminder effect consists of re-exposing the patient to past personal information, which cannot reverse RA.
-Thus, reminding the patient about details of their life has no scientific bearings on recovering memory.
-Fortunately, memory can be and usually is recovered due to spontaneous recovery and plasticity.

 Case studies

 Since researchers are interested in examining the effects of disrupted brain areas and conducting experiments for further understanding of an unaffected, normal brain, many individuals with brain damage have volunteered to undergo countless tests to advance our scientific knowledge of the human brain.
 For example, Henry Molaison (HM) was someone with significant brain damage and participated in a lot of neurological research.
 Furthermore, he was also the most tested person in neuropsychology.
 All living people who participate are referred to in literature using only their initials to protect privacy.

 Each case of RA has led to different symptoms and durations, where some patients have exhibited an inability to describe future plans, whether in the near future (e.g., this afternoon) or in the distant future (e.g., next summer) because of their inability to consolidate memories.
 Furthermore, researchers have also found that some patients can identify themselves and loved ones in photographs, but cannot determine the time or place the photo was taken.
 It has also been found that patients with RA greatly differ from the general population in remembering past events.